The best data resources for UK charities

 NHS digital – Formally known as the Health and Social Care Information Centre, NHS Digital has responsibility for standardising, collecting and publishing data and information from across the health and social care system in England.
 Over a thousand datasets are available on a variety of sobjects from care quality through to population health and the outcome of treatments.

-Openly Local – Launched by the Social Tech Trust, Openly Local provides open UK local authority data from 160 UK councils on 12,000 elected local officials, 8,000 committees, and over 100,000 committee meetings.
+Openly Local – Launched by the Social Charity Digital, Openly Local provides open UK local authority data from 160 UK councils on 12,000 elected local officials, 8,000 committees, and over 100,000 committee meetings.
 Its council dashboard shows the distribution of £14 billion of local government spending, between private, public and charitable contractors.

 London Datastore – The London Datastore is a free and open data-sharing portal where anyone can access data relating to the capital.
 Whether The site provides over 700 datasets to help you understand the city and develop solutions to London’s problems, with topics ranging from employment, transport and environment to housing, health and population stats.

 Met Office – On the Met Office website, you can find historic UK climate and weather data from long-running stations, some of which go back 100 years.
 The pages are updated each month to reflect the latest month’s weather across the UK.

 Ordnance Survey – OS open data products (OS OpenData) are a set of digital maps of Great Britain, available for anyone to use, for any purpose.
 Choose from maps at different detail levels to many different geographical datasets overlaid with information including addresses, postcodes, location names, transport networks, political boundaries, crime and pollution.
 Ordnance Survey OpenData products are free under the Open Government Licence but they ask that you acknowledge them when using them.